jimratliff/GenoMac-user/README.md

         - Enable for Terminal

 ### Cloning this repo
-For each user, this repo should be cloned to the user’s home directory at `~/.genomac-user`:
+For each user, this repo should be cloned to the user’s home directory at `~/.genomac-user`.
+Copy the following code block and paste into Terminal:
 ```shell
 mkdir -p ~/.genomac-user
 cd ~/.genomac-user